 The Company has an ongoing process for identifying, evaluating and managing the significant risks faced by the Group that has been in place from 2011 and up to the date of approval of the Annual Report and Financial Statements.
-Principal controls are managed by the executive Directors and key employees, including regular review by management and the Board of the operations and the financial statements of the Company.
+Principal controls are managed by the executive directors and key employees, including regular review by management and the Board of the operations and the financial statements of the Company.

-The Board has overall responsibility for ensuring that the Company maintains adequate systems of internal control.
+The Board has overall responsibility for ensuring that the Company maintains adequate systems of internal control and for determining the nature and extent of principal risks.
+The Board confirms that they have carried out during 2015 a robust assessment of such risks accordingly, including those that would impact the Company's business model, future performance, solvency or liquidity, and have considered how they are to be mitigated.
 To this end, in accordance with the Israeli Companies Law, the Company has appointed and retains the services of an independent qualified internal auditor.
-Each year, the Audit Committee reviews with the internal auditor potential risks and proposed plan for their scope of work.
-The Audit Committee usually selects each year at least two areas of the Company's operations on which it requests the internal auditor to focus and prepare an internal audit report with recommendations.
+Each year, the Audit Committee reviews with the internal auditor potential risks and a proposed plan for their scope of work.
+Each year the Audit Committee usually selects at least two areas of the Company's operations on which it requests the internal auditor to focus and prepare an internal audit report with recommendations.
 Following the completion of each report the internal auditor sends it to all the Directors and presents his findings to the Audit Committee.
-The Audit Committee then reports to the Board on any major findings and recommendations from the internal auditor for improving controls and corporate responsibility.
+The Audit Committee then reports to the Board on any major findings together with the internal auditor's recommendations for improving controls and corporate responsibility.